 G & E Associates, LLC, a motivational and consulting firm offering a broad range of services tailored to meet the needs of children, adolescents, adults, families, and seniors.
 Our mission is to assist individuals with tapping into their innate capacity to live with a purpose and lead healthy lives.
-The following highlights the types of services provided by G & E Associates, LLC:

 Training and other services include:

 I conduct workshops on Trauma/PTSD and HIV/AIDS.
 I have presented topics such as Post Traumatic Stress Disorder (PTSD) in Combat Veterans and its impact on the Family at NASW-LA Continuing Education Program in Baton Rouge, La., and Lafayette, La., at the 2013 NASW-LA Annual Conference, Baton Rouge, La., Robert J. Dole VA Medical Center Monthly Lunch & Learn Workshop, 2012 NASW-LA Annual Conference, Baton Rouge, La., and the 2011 National Association of Black Social Worker 25th Regional Conference; 2013 Mississippi Psychological Association 64th Annual Convention on “Assessment Strategies for the HIV/AIDS Infected Population”, and at the 2013 NASW-LA Annual Conference “Integrating Primary and Behavioral Health into HIV/AIDS”.
 I’m also certified to train fellow mental health professionals about the psychological, psychosocial, and neuropsychological issues associated with HIV disease.